 Three products have since been developed under the Sarva: the online electronic spatial database, the Reading Risk Sarv-gap tool and the first edition of the Sarva, published in 2012.

 The Sarva data platform provides data and information on the vulnerabilities and risks associated with global change, including climate change, for various sectors in South Africa.
 The online portal, which is structured according to 12 different themes, contains theme-specific spatial data and case studies.
-The portal is managed by the South Africa Earth Observation Network and can be accessed at //sarva2.dirisa.org/.
+The portal is managed by the South Africa Earth Observation Network and can be accessed at http://sarva2.dirisa.org/.